 Select/Optional Life Insurance for Retirees

 The State of Alaska is pleased to provide you with the opportunity to continue your Select Life Insurance after retirement.
-After retirement, your Select Life Insurance magically changes its name and becomes Optional Life, with one change in the benefits: the Accidental Death and Dismemberment benefit is not available after retirement.
+After retirement, your Select Life plan will be called Optional Life, with one change in the benefits: the Accidental Death and Dismemberment benefit is not available after retirement.

 Select/Optional Life Plan Highlights